This post contains affiliate links. Please read our disclosure policy.

 At conferences and conventions, we often hear parents ask, “How much time does this writing program require of ME?”

-We moms are a busy bunch, so believe me when I tell you I understand what it’s like to homeschool while trying to juggle laundry, meal preparation, ministry obligations, and a social calendar.
+We moms are a busy bunch, so believe me when I tell you I understand what it’s like to homeschool while trying to juggle laundry, meal preparation, family obligations, and a social calendar.
 But I also learned during my 15 years of homeschooling that certain subjects don’t teach themselves, and writing is one of them.

 Wisdom from Cathy Duffy